The abiotic factors

 The physical and chemical properties of the soil are referred to as edaphic factors of the plant environment.
 The physical properties include the soil texture, soil structure, and bulk density or compactness which affect the capacity of the soil to retain and supply water while the chemical properties consist of the soil pH and cation exchange capacity (CEC) which determine its capacity to supply nutrients.

 Yes, plants are not soil eaters.
-There's no question about it, there's no doubt about it.
-Indeed, it has already been established since a long time ago that this abiotic factor is not essential to plant growth.
-Rather, it is the nutrient elements that are present in the soil that make plants grow and enable them to complete their life cycles.
+There's no question about it, there's no more doubt about it.
+Indeed, it has already been established since a long time ago that this abiotic factor is not essential to plant growth and development and to crop productivity.
+Rather, it is the nutrient elements that are present in the soil as well as water and non-mineral elements from air that plants absorb.
+These make plants grow, enable them to complete their life cycles, and allow them to produce the yields that humans harvest.